cgnomads/GSOPs/README.md

 2. Open the `hip/gsops_installer.hip` file in Houdini, select the  `INSTALL_GSOPS` node and click `INSTALL`.
 3. **[Optional + Recommended]** Install the latest SideFX Labs release.

-### Manual install
+### Manual install (not recommended, replaces Installation step 2)
-1. Same as point 1 above
-2. Copy the `packages` directory found in the repository root, and paste it in the $HOUDINI_USER_PREF_DIR folder.
+- Copy the `packages` directory found in the repository root, and paste it in the $HOUDINI_USER_PREF_DIR folder.
 [More information here.](https://www.sidefx.com/docs/houdini/ref/plugins.html)
-3. Open the GSOPs_20.5.json file inside the `packages` directory you just pasted.
+- Open the GSOPs_20.5.json file inside the `packages` directory you just pasted.
 Modify the "GSOPS" path found inside to the the location used in step one.

 ## Getting Started
 1. Open a few example scenes from the `hip` directory.
 Use these to validate your installation and better understand Gaussian splatting workflows.